joppekroon/topdesk-slide-deck/README.md

 ### Robin

 You can add the TOPdesk Robin to a piece of text by adding a span with the `robin` class.
-Remember to add the attributes `role="img"` and `title="topdesk logomark"` (or something else appropriate) so it represents itself as a topdesk logomark image for assistive technology users, and mouse users can get a tooltip if they do not know what the robin represenets.
+Remember to add the attributes `role="img"` and `title="topdesk logomark"` (or something else appropriate) so it represents itself as a topdesk logomark image for assistive technology users, and mouse users can get a tooltip if they do not know what the robin represents.

 ### Rounded shapes